tc39/notes/es8/2017-07/jul-27.md

 BN: This is a similar syntactic sugar.
 Motivation is that is strictly better than the two lines.
 It has a nice symmetry with import.

-BF: Do tools currently have this?
+BFS: Do tools currently have this?
 Is it built-in to the core?

 BN: Babel has this as a Stage 1 plugin, separate from the modules plugin